 - All new homes larger than 3,000 square feet must be net zero.
 Boulder currently requires this of new residences over 5,000 square feet, and is on pace to require net zero status for all residential construction by 2031.
 This change merely accelerates the pace.
 Home that are net zero have zero net energy consumption, meaning that the total amount of energy used by the building is equal to the renewable energy provided on-site.

 - Homes can achieve net zero status by buying into the city’s Energy Impact Offset Fund — but only as a last resort.
-There are currently two ways to achieve net zero: using on-site solar or other renewable energy The process of producing electricity from a source (fossil fuels like coal, or renewable sources lik... (the city’s preferred option) or buying into a solar garden.
+There are currently two ways to achieve net zero: using on-site solar or other renewable energy generation (the city’s preferred option) or buying into a solar garden.
 If neither of those are feasible for the home in question, the household will be allowed to pay 2.16 cents per kilowatt hour of electricity into the EIOF.
 The EIOF is currently only used by marijuana businesses offsetting their energy use, or by rental homes attempting to achieve SmartRegs compliance but in which further upgrades to the property would be prohibitively difficult or expensive.

 - Energy efficiency requirements will be relaxed for renovation projects, in order to encourage renovation over demolition.
 This is a big one that involves many complex standards.
 But the basics are this: Energy efficiency requirements will now be based on the type of renovation being undertaken rather than the dollar value of the project.
 There will be four “levels” of renovations: Level 1 is simple things like window replacement.
 These will trigger “minimal” energy code criteria.
 Levels 2-3 are renovations that include more than 50% of the home; these will trigger “more stringent” energy efficiency requirements.
 Level 4 are “gut” renovations — projects “where you can see through the building,” said Christin Whitco, energy code coordinator for the city of Boulder.
 Energy codes for these projects will be equal to those required for new construction.